 Fair Mixing: the case of dichotomous preferences

-Agents vote to choose a fair mixture of public outcomes; each agent likes or dislikes each outcome.
+We consider a setting in which agents vote to choose a fair mixture of public outcomes.
+The agents have dichotomous preferences: each outcome is liked or disliked by an agent.
 We discuss three outstanding voting rules.
-The Conditional Utilitarian rule, a variant of the random dictator, is Strategyproof and guarantees to any group of like-minded agents an influence proportional to its size.
+The Conditional Utilitarian rule, a variant of the random dictator, is strategyproof and guarantees to any group of like-minded agents an influence proportional to its size.
 It is easier to compute and more efficient than the familiar Random Priority rule.
 Its worst case (resp. average) inefficiency is provably (resp. in numerical experiments) low if the number of agents is low.
-The efficient Egalitarian rule protects similarly individual agents but not coalitions.
-It is Excludable Strategyproof: I do not want to lie if I cannot consume outcomes I claim to dislike.
+The efficient Egalitarian rule protects individual agents but not coalitions.
+It is excludable strategyproof: I do not want to lie if I cannot consume outcomes I claim to dislike.
 The efficient Nash Max Product rule offers the strongest welfare guarantees to coalitions, who can force any outcome with a probability proportional to their size.
-But it fails even the excludable form of Strategyproofness.
+But it even fails the excludable form of strategyproofness.